-CGML, through Citigroup as principal or agent, is offering for sale pursuant to this prospectus all 122,830,000 of the remaining shares it is entitled to borrow under the share lending agreement.
-Due to the fact that many investors in the notes have been able to borrow shares of our Class A common stock for the purpose of shorting such stock to hedge their investment in the notes, and in light of prohibitions on the purchase of shares in this offering by such persons, substantially less than all of the 122,830,000 shares remaining under the share lending agreement are expected to be sold in this offering.
+CGML, through Citigroup as principal or agent, is offering for sale pursuant to this prospectus 67,741,300 of the 122,830,000 remaining shares it is entitled to borrow under the share lending agreement.
+Due to the fact that many investors in the notes have been able to borrow shares of our Class A common stock for the purpose of shorting such stock to hedge their investment in the notes, and in light of prohibitions on the purchase of shares in this offering by such persons, only 67,741,300 of the 122,830,000 shares remaining available to be borrowed under the share lending agreement are expected to be sold in this offering.
 Subject to certain conditions, the share lending agreement will entitle Citigroup to borrow the remaining shares in the future.
 Accordingly, pursuant to a registration rights agreement, Charter will be obligated to file, at Citigroup's request, up to three additional registration statements with respect to these unsold shares until November 16, 2006.